KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 Tools Release
-https://twitter.com/tiangolo/status/1208366425880059904 | Sebastián Ramírez on Twitter: "Let's make these guys Python Software Foundation fellows! @_tomchristie created DRF, Starlette, Uvicorn, MkDocs, HTTPX. @sethmlarson maintains urllib3, the most downloaded Python package daily, used by ...everything. https://t.co/CSzLlQ0PUM" / Twitter https://github.com/tomwojcik/starlette-context | tomwojcik/starlette-context: Middleware for Starlette (and FastAPI) that allows you to store and access context data, like correlation id or metadata. https://twitter.com/_tomchristie/status/1215240517962870784 | Tom Christie on Twitter: "Our latest release of HTTPX now has both sync &amp; async support again. 👍🎉 HTTPX 0.11 gives you: * A fully featured requests-like API. * Sync &amp; Async support. * Support for both asyncio and Trio. * HTTP/1.1 (both cases) and HTTP/2 (currently async only). https://t.co/BDO5YRdH35" / Twitter
+https://twitter.com/tiangolo/status/1208366425880059904 | Sebastián Ramírez on Twitter: "Let's make these guys Python Software Foundation fellows! @_tomchristie created DRF, Starlette, Uvicorn, MkDocs, HTTPX. @sethmlarson maintains urllib3, the most downloaded Python package daily, used by ...everything. https://t.co/CSzLlQ0PUM" / Twitter https://github.com/tomwojcik/starlette-context | tomwojcik/starlette-context: Middleware for Starlette (and FastAPI) that allows you to store and access context data, like correlation id or metadata.

+https://twitter.com/_tomchristie/status/1263789447826604033 | Tom Christie on Twitter: "HTTPX 0.13 is now out. 🎉 This one's a big deal for us since it switches to `httpcore` for the underlying transport. * Identical network behaviour for the sync &amp; async cases. * HTTP/2 support for sync. * No `urllib3` dependancy, tho we have a URLLib3 transport if you want it." / Twitter

+https://twitter.com/_tomchristie/status/1215240517962870784 | Tom Christie on Twitter: "Our latest release of HTTPX now has both sync &amp; async support again. 👍🎉 HTTPX 0.11 gives you: * A fully featured requests-like API. * Sync &amp; Async support. * Support for both asyncio and Trio. * HTTP/1.1 (both cases) and HTTP/2 (currently async only). https://t.co/BDO5YRdH35" / Twitter

 Django